sunaku/md2man/README.markdown

 # md2man - markdown to manpage

-md2man is a Ruby library and command-line program that converts [Markdown] documents into UNIX manual pages (both [roff] and HTML) using [Redcarpet].
+md2man is a Ruby library and a set of command-line programs that convert [Markdown] into UNIX manual pages (both [roff] and HTML) using [Redcarpet].

 ## Features